hash-anu/AnuDBBenchmark/README.md

 # 🚀 AnuDBBenchmark
 This repository benchmarks the performance of [AnuDB](https://github.com/hash-anu/AnuDB), a custom storage engine designed for high-efficiency data operations, in comparison with SQLite3.

+⚠️ Disclaimer:This benchmark focuses on specific workloads (insert, query, update, delete, and parallel operations using JSON documents) executed on embedded hardware (e.g., Raspberry Pi).It is not a general-purpose performance comparison.SQLite is a feature-rich, general-purpose SQL database optimized for reliability and transactional correctness across a wide range of use cases.AnuDB is a lightweight engine optimized for high-throughput workloads with a different design philosophy.Results may vary based on workload characteristics, hardware, and tuning parameters.
 ---
 ## 📊 Benchmark Results